google/fscrypt/README.md

 ## Running and Installing

-`fscrypt` is a standalone binary, and it currently has no runtime dependencies.
+`fscrypt` currently has no runtime dependencies.
 Installing it just requires placing it in your path or running `make install`.
-Change `$GOBIN` to change the install location of `fscrypt`; by default it is installed to `$GOPATH/bin`.
+Change `$GOBIN` to change the install location of `fscrypt`.
+By default, `fscrypt` is installed to `$GOPATH/bin`.

 ## Example Usage